supervisely-ecosystem/import-kitti-3d/README.md

   - `calib/` - contains the calibration for all four cameras (plain text file)
   - `velodyne/` - contains KITTI LIDAR point cloud binary files

 Sub-folder `label_02/` is not included in testing data because it don't have any labels.
-The label files contain the following information, which can be read and written using the matlab tools (readLabels.m, writeLabels.m) provided within this devkit.
+The label files contain the following information, which can be read and written using the matlab tools (readLabels.m, writeLabels.m) provided within KITTI devkit.
 All values (numerical or strings) are separated via spaces, each row corresponds to one object.

 **The 15 columns represent:**